braydonlowe/startup/README.md

   - Managing schedule availibility.
 - **DB/Login** - Store users, appointments, and PDF contracts.
 Register and login users.
 Credentials securely stored in database.
 Can't view appointment or see contracts unless authenticated.
 - **WebSocket** - Real-time updates to the calendar when the schedule is modified by the admin, automatically reflecting changes for all users.

+## HTML Deliverable
+➡️ The following is part of my HTML Deliverable.

+- [x] **Deployed Simon HTML** - Deployed simon to simon.cozymaefloral.com as part of the prerequisite.